School of EDUCATION

 All elementary education majors are required to add a minor or concentration to enhance their major.

 - Special Education Minor — Mild Intervention.
-With additional testing can be added to the initial license.
+Can be added to the initial license with additional testing.

 - Reading Education Minor — Can be added to the initial license with additional testing.